kaiser-jan/weather-pwa/README.md

 There is an abundance of weather apps out there, yet none of those seems to fit my needs:

 - Easily digestible overview, while allowing to dive deep into the details
-- Visualizing data in a way that makes sense to **me**
 - Clean and modern look
 - Accurate weather data from local providers
 - Comparing multiple metrics in one chart
+- Visualizing data in a way that makes sense to **me**

-Visualizing data simply fascinates me.
-And weather data offers an interesting challenge, as it is relatable, offers loads of datapoints and has various common ways of visualization to challenge.
+Visualizing data is simply fascinating to me.
+And weather data offers an interesting challenge as it is relatable, offers loads of datapoints and has various common ways of visualization to challenge.
 Therefore, I set out to explore other ways of displaying this well-known type of data (spoiler: in many cases, common forms of visualizing have a reason).

 ## Laying out the data